hermanyu/pyspark-notes/README.md

 Note: this same process can be done with the GUI in Anaconda Navigator.
 Further documentation can be found here <a href="https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html"> Managing environments - conda </a>.

+This repo uses an `conda` environment for package managment.
+The exact state and package versions used in the environment is stored in the `environment.yml` file, which can be used to recreate the exact conda environment used in the repo.
+Do this by running the command:

+`conda env --name <name of your env> --file environment.yml --prune`

 <br>